ngua/rumps/TODOS/persistence.md

 **Status**: Public API stub exists with `todo!()` implementation.
 Internal `get_internal()` fully implemented and used by tests.

+**Transaction Note**: The signature includes optional `ctx: Option<&TransactionContext>` for future-proofing, but Phase 2 implementation does NOT need to use it.
+Transaction snapshot isolation will be added in Phase 5.

 - [x] Public stub implemented - calls `get_internal()` with optional transaction context
+- [ ] Complete basic implementation (navigate tree, return value if exists)
-- [ ] Complete implementation with full transaction snapshot isolation support
+- [ ] ~~Complete implementation with full transaction snapshot isolation support~~ (moved to Phase 5.4)
 - [ ] Add async tests for GET on non-existent keys
 - [ ] Add async tests for GET on existing keys
 - [ ] Add async tests for GET on partial paths (should return None if no value at that node)